ASparton/ASparton/README.md

 ## Hello world !
-Welcome to my GitHub profile ! 👋
+Welcome to my Github profile ! 👋

 I am a french IT student and a passionate fullstack and game developer.
 I aim to work on my creativity and my skills to create fluid and pleasant user experiences.
 Here you will be able to find some of the projects I have worked on or that I am currently developing.